 Campgrounds are available at the park, and many people make nearby cities like Medford or Klamath Falls a home base for the national park.

 Getting to Crater Lake National Park from Portland takes about four or five hours by car, depending on the route.
 You can also catch a bus or take the train from Portland to Klamath Falls and then hop on a shuttle up to Crater Lake.

 2. Cannon Beach

 Nothing beats a weekend at the beach, and no view quite compares to the one found at Cannon Beach.
-On the northern Oregon coast, this is one of the best weekend getaways from Portland.
+Just a 90-minute drive from the City of Roses on the northern Oregon coast, this tourist beach is one of the more popular weekend getaways from Portland.